rdcj-research/rdcj-research.github.io/index.md

 My work seeks to formalise [**symbolic resonance**](https://www.symbolicresonance.com)—the interplay of structure, intention, and pattern—as a framework for understanding knowledge, computation, and cultural cognition.
 Bridging mathematics, music, and philosophy, I investigate how symbolic systems (ancient and modern) encode meaning, resolve contradictions, and model emergence.
 [Drawing on 25+ years of interdisciplinary inquiry](https://www.rdcjazinski.com), I develop frameworks and tools that explore how structure, intention, and pattern give rise to meaning across domains.

 **Guiding Question**:
-*How can harmonic principles reconcile the rigidity of formal logic with the fluidity of human cognition?*
+*How can structural principles reconcile the rigidity of formal logic with the fluidity of human cognition?*

 ---